cjerdonek/groome/README.md

     the only exception to the previous rule.
 4. If a file name does not end in `.mustache`, the contents of the file are copied as is and not treated as a Mustache template.
-5. Scripts in the lambda directory should be added to the initial rendering context, using the file name without the extension as the corresponding context key.
+5. Any lambda scripts provided should be added to the initial rendering context, using the file name without the extension as the corresponding context key.
-6. All lambdas coming from the lambda directory should be considered unary, with `stdin` and `stdout` used for input and output.
+6. All lambdas coming from lambda scripts should be considered unary, with `stdin` and `stdout` used for input and output.